uob-coms20007/uob-coms20007.github.io/notes/syntax/obtaining.md

   \tm{stmt}; \tm{stmt}; \cdots{} \tm{stmt}
 $$

 There are other ways to generate such sequences.
-In fact three different grammars come to mind for generating lists of something (think also of defining a list datatype):
+In fact three different grammars come to mind for generating non-empty lists of something (think also of defining a non-empty list datatype):

 - The ``append'' approach: every list is either (a) a singleton list consisting of one item, or (b) obtained by appending two smaller lists together.
 This is the style of definition we have above, with $\tm{;}$ playing the role of the append operator.